barnettjw/InstaJoomla/README.md

 - Under the *Project Index* menu select check *Box URL*
 - To log into your Joomla Backend just add `/administrator` to end of the URL, the default username & password is `admin`

+---

+If you have a XCloner Backup to restore ...

+## Download Backup tar file via `wget`

 ## Restore from Backup

 - Install xcloner joomla extension, via *Install from URL*, `http://www.xcloner.com/download/8`